$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Substitution tiling spaces and inverse limits

 \subsection{Substitution tiling spaces}

 A \emph{tiling} is a partition of \(\mathbb{R}^d\) into compact sets with disjoint interiors (possibly with labels), each of which is homeomorphic to the closed ball in \(\mathbb{R}^d\).
 Each element in this partition is a \emph{tile}.
 The set of \emph{prototiles} is the quotient of the set of tiles by translations in \(\mathbb{R}^d\).
 A \emph{patch} is a finite collection of tiles whose union is homeomorphic to the closed ball.
-If \(P\) is a patch, denote \(\support P\), the \emph{support} of the patch, the union of the tiles in \(P\).\\ We shall assume that \begin{itemize} \item \(T\) is (strongly) \emph{aperiodic}, or \(\Omega_T\) contains no periodic components, and \item \(T\) has \emph{finite local complexity}, or given any \(r>0\), there exist finitely many patches, up to translation, of radius \(r\). \end{itemize}
+If \(P\) is a patch, denote \(\support P\), the \emph{support} of the patch, the union of the tiles in \(P\).\\ Given a tiling \(T\) and an \(x\in\mathbb{R}^d\), denote \(T-x\) the tiling where each tile is translated by \(-x\).
+Alternatively, this is the tiling with the origin shifted to \(x\).
+Two tilings \(T_1\) and \(T_2\) are less than \(\epsilon\)-apart if there exist \(x_1,x_2\in B_\epsilon(0)\) such that the tilings \(T_1-x_1\) and \(T_2-x_2\) agree on \(B_{1/\epsilon}(0)\).
+This is the \emph{tiling metric}.
+The \emph{tiling space} associated to \(T\), \(\Omega_T\), is the closure of all of its translations under the tiling metric, that is